docQodly/docs/docs/language/commands/compareStrings.md

 In the *bString* parameter, pass a string value to be compared to *aString*.

-By default, `compareStrings` functions as if the "<" (less than) operator is used.
+By default, `compareStrings` functions as if the "&lt;" (less than) operator is used.
 This can be modified with the options parameter.
 You can pass one or a combination of the following constants:

 |Constant|Comment|
 |:----|:----|